fommil/netlib-java/README.md

 Intel's [MKL](http://software.intel.com/en-us/intel-mkl) and (to a lesser extent) [ATLAS](https://sourceforge.net/projects/math-atlas/).

-Of particular note is the [cuBLAS](https://developer.nvidia.com/cublas) which appears to have constant time evaluation of arrays up to 1 million entries.
-Although this means that cuBLAs is rather slow for smaller matrices, it is hundreds (and possibly thousands to millions) of times faster for larger arrays.
+Of particular note is the [cuBLAS](https://developer.nvidia.com/cublas) which has constant time evaluation of arrays up to the size of the GPU memory.
+Although this means that cuBLAs is rather slow for smaller matrices, it is millions/billions faster for larger arrays (such that the memory allocation itself becomes the bottleneck!).

 *NOTE: a different machine is used for each OS: Macbook Air for OS X, Debian 64bit and Ubuntu 32 bit;
 Raspberry Pi for ARM; and iMac for Windows 8.
 Raspberry Pi results are truncated because I didn't want